TiagoValdrich/beneficiary-api/README.md

 If you are a postman user, you can import the collection file available at `docs/BeneficiaryAPI.postman_collection.json` on your Postman and you are good to go.

 Also is available a documentation using Swagger, available on `docs/BeneficiaryAPI.Swagger20.json`.
-These docs can be visualizated using the swagger container specified in docker-compose.yml, by simply running:
+This doc can be visualizated using the swagger container specified in docker-compose.yml, by simply running:

 ```bash
 $ docker-compose up -d documentation